6 Stock Management Mistakes you Need to Avoid

 Improper stock control can ruin your business.
-Be aware that we’re all prone to making costly mistakes that can spell the end for your business, Even Nike wasn’t immune.
-In the early 2000’s, lack of stock control led to the loss of, hold your breath, approximately $100 million in sales.
-That is a big loss for any company, even a company the caliber of Nike.
+Even the big players like Nike are not immune to this.
+In the early 2000’s, lack of stock control at Nike led to the loss of, hold your breath, approximately $100 million in sales.

-We’ve compiled the Top 6 Stock Management mistakes businesses make when counting inventory and the possible solutions:
+We’ve compiled the Top 6 Stock Management mistakes that you need to avoid, and the possible solutions:

-The number one problem in stock management is us humans.
-Data entry mistakes, poorly trained staff, lack of knowledge in the stocktaking process, product knowledge, multi scanning product of the same type, lack of supervision, all are common mistakes and are understandable, but avoidable.
+The number one problem in stock management is us, humans.
+Data entry mistakes, poorly trained staff, lack of knowledge in the stocktaking process, product knowledge, multi-scanning a product of the same type, and lack of supervision, all are common mistakes and are understandable, but avoidable.

-Avoid these possibilities from affecting your stock count by planning correctly.
-If a pre-stocktake plan is created, communicated, tested and managed correctly, then these errors will be significantly reduced if not eliminated.
+Avoid these possibilities by creating a pre-stocktake plan.
+If a pre-stocktake plan is created, communicated, tested, and managed correctly, then these errors will be significantly reduced if not eliminated.

-Nike’s problem, Like most stemmed from inaccurate forecast demand, Its software had bugs and errors and produced inaccurate forecast, which they used for their manufacturing plan.
-As a result, They did not have the products that were in demand and had too much of the products that were not selling.
+Nike’s problem stemmed from inaccurate forecast demand, Its software had bugs and errors and produced inaccurate forecast, which they used for their manufacturing plan.
+As a result, they did not have the products that were in demand and had too many of the products that were not selling.
 A perfect example of exactly what you do not want going wrong with your stock.

 Also, you can have the best ERP or inventory management system in the world but if you have the wrong person using it then it is a recipe for disaster.
 Analyse the reports, know your key metrics, make changes where necessary and always, always, (did I mention always…) know how the system operates.
 Sounds like common sense but we see it daily, expensive technology being under-utilised.
 Train your team.

 If you’re still tracking inventory with Excel, or with pen and paper, then you could be losing money.
 Manual tracking of stock in & out takes too much time and won’t get you accurate results.
-You’re wasting time and valuable resources that keep you from focusing your energy on other areas that can help grow your business.
 There’s also the fact that manual tracking means that you’re vulnerable to human error, as well as employee pilferage.
 And we’re all human!